alevchuk/lindy-effect/README.md

 # lindy-effect
-Statistical testing of the [Lindy effect](https://en.wikipedia.org/wiki/Lindy_effect)
+Statistical testing of the [Lindy effect](https://en.wikipedia.org/wiki/Lindy_effect) with real world data

 ## About the experiment